javert-click/javert-click/README.md

 | **Applicable Tests**         | 91           | 158        |
 | **Passing Tests**            | 91           | 158         |

-In order to reproduce these results, run the following commands:
+In order to reproduce these results, run the following commands (from the `environment` folder):

 ```
 ./webmessagingtestsuite.sh